Self-Knowledge • Emotional Skills

 But when we censor and close down, when we take fright and try not to think, is exactly the moment when the so-called genius starts to take note of what is happening within them.

 We operate with a false picture of genius when we identify it too strongly with what is exotic and utterly beyond us.
 It is something far more provocative than this.
-Genius is what we all can be when we pay careful attention to what is truly passing through consciousness.
+Learning how to be a genius starts not with genius itself, but with the courage to notice and stay with our own thoughts.
 We all have very similar and very able minds; where geniuses differ is in their more robust inclinations to study them properly.